Insights and Updates

 The Bottom Line

-AI should not replace people.
-It should replace the grunt work that keeps people from doing strategic, high-value tasks.
-Use humans for empathy, AI for insight, RPA for repetition, and hybrid systems for balance.
+Use humans for empathy, AI for insight, RPA for repetition, and hybrid systems where data and judgment both matter.
 That is how modern credit teams move faster without losing control.

 Choosing the Right AI for the Job